ADigitalFrontier/pascal/README.md

 ## Repository Overview

 This repository contains a program to study the digital roots of the center "column" of Pascal's Triangle, along with code for generating and displaying Pascal's triangles.
-The central elements exhibit interesting properties with their digital roots, and this project aims to explore these properties and validate hand-written observations with thousands of program-generated examples.
+The central elements exhibit interesting properties with their digital roots, and this project aims to explore these properties and validate hand-written observations with thousands of additional programmatically-generated examples.

 ## Files